CopperCleric/Johnny-Adventure/README.md

 # JohnnyAdventure
- A 2d platformer game where players aim to escape from the devil world
+ A 2d platformer game developed with Unity where players aim to escape from the devil world